-The Pursuit of Happiness in Burma
+The Very Best of Burma

 My mental picture is bleak.
 I picture protests at the Shwedagon Paya; monks setting themselves on fire in protest at the actions of the military junta; the shifty eyes of tourist-talking soldiers.
 I’d always imagined Burma was the saddest place on earth, and now I have two weeks to find out.